JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Paradise_The_Recentering_of_Theology.md

 ## Paradise and the Cosmos

 Comparable forms of top-down and bottom-up divine action are embedded in _The Urantia Book_'s concept of Paradise.
-First, God acts on the physical cosmos through its Paradise Universal Center: “As a physical controller in the material universe of universes, the First Source and Center functions in the patterns of the eternal Isle of Paradise, and through this absolute gravity center the eternal God exercises cosmic overcontrol of the physical level...throughout the universe of universes.” ([UB 1:2.10](/en/The_Urantia_Book/1#p2_10)) This is the general mode of the top-down action of God in the physical cosmos.
+First, God acts on the physical cosmos through its Paradise Universal Center: “As a physical controller in the material universe of universes, the First Source and Center functions in the patterns of the eternal Isle of Paradise, and through this absolute gravity center the eternal God exercises cosmic overcontrol of the physical level...throughout the universe of universes.” (<a id="a160_495"></a>[UB 1:2.10](/en/The_Urantia_Book/1#p2_10)) This is the general mode of the top-down action of God in the physical cosmos.
 And there are many other forms of top-down causality emanating through Paradise-acting via numerous intermediate agencies — presented in _The Urantia Book_.

 And second, Paradise acts from the bottom-up through its _fractal_ pieces, the ultimatons.
-We have seen previously that Paradise is _non-spacial_, and that “space exists relative to Paradise...Paradise exists at the focus of space.” ([UB 105:3.4](/en/The_Urantia_Book/105#p3_4)) Moreover, the physical presence of Paradise at the focus of space is manifest in space as the instantaneous grasp of gravity _at the level of the ultimaton_.
+We have seen previously that Paradise is _non-spacial_, and that “space exists relative to Paradise...Paradise exists at the focus of space.” (<a id="a162_234"></a>[UB 105:3.4](/en/The_Urantia_Book/105#p3_4)) Moreover, the physical presence of Paradise at the focus of space is manifest in space as the instantaneous grasp of gravity _at the level of the ultimaton_.
 (Again, we refer here to the form of gravity denominated as “absolute gravity.”)
 This means that the universal overcontrol of the First Source and Center extends to the quantum level of matter.
 And this is but one of the implications of the disclosure that each ultimaton has the Universe Center as its nucleus.
 According to mathematician Philip Calabrese, the claim that each ultimaton is upheld by Paradise gravity means that “presumably, this is the true strong force.”
 In this connection, Dr. Calabrese also suggests that the Paradise-concept may be the secret behind the phenomenon of nonlocality:

 > Contemporary quantum mechanics... is confronted nowa-days by experiments described as “non-local reality” phenomena....
 Perhaps the answer to this conundrum is not “non-local” reality, but rather “omni-local” reality, the omni-presence of Paradise...in and near space. [^12]